World Federation of Music Therapy: World Congresses of Music Therapy

 The World Congress of Music Therapy is held every three years in a different country.
 Music therapy professionals and experts in related fields from around the world gather at the congress to share ideas, experiences, trends, and research outcomes.
+Formats include symposia, panels, and roundtables.
 The World Congress of Music Therapy is hosted by a WFMT organizational member in conjunction with a local host.